 The IFF has worked with a leading international verification and assessment company to develop a Protocol for wild fur, to be used to audit and verify the process from trapping to the auction in regards to animal welfare, sustainability and traceability.

-Wild fur sold through Fur Harvesters Inc is now certified under Furmark® he new Wild Fur Certification Protocol and its associated audit sit at the very heart of that work and adds to the range of pre-existing standards.
+Wild fur sold through Fur Harvesters Inc is now certified under Furmark®.
+The new Wild Fur Certification Protocol and its associated audit now sit at the very heart of standards.

 The Protocol itself covers animal welfare, sustainability, and traceability requirements associated with the harvest and trade of wild fur in North America.
 It also sets out additional requirements for increasing standards to ensure a sustainable sector fit for the future.

 The new certification has been possible by extended collaboration and cooperation between the developers, Baltic Academy (independent animal welfare experts), a dedicated technical advisory committee (comprised of leading wild fur experts), and USA and Canada and trapping organisations.
 It has also been shaped by influential fashion groups such as LVMH and Kering and rightly recognises wild fur’s importance to the current and future fashion sector.